 Valerie Price, Founding Member, Board Director, Treasurer

 Valerie Price is the Director of ACT!
 For Canada, which is comprised of a group of Canadians from many religious and ethnic communities who have long concerned themselves with issues of Canadian rights and unity.
 Many have long histories as human rights advocates and all believe in freedom of expression and the equality rights of all Canadians.
+In recognition of her work, Valerie was inducted into The Knights of Malta in October 2015 in Rhodes, Greece.

 Madeline Weld, Founding Member, Board Director, Secretary